bassamanator/Sovol-SV06-firmware/README.md

 <img src="./images/githubstar.gif" width="500" alt='githubstar'/>

+## Preface

+Although I've made switching over to Klipper as easy as is possible, it can still be a challenge for some, especially considering that most of you have likely never used GNU+Linux.
+Save yourself the frustration, and _fully read all the documentation on this page_.
+Also note that Klipper is not a _must_, and is not for everyone.
+You can stick with Marlin, and have a fine 3D printing experience.

 ## Before You Begin

+- This entire page is a **6 minute read**.
+Save yourself _hours of troubleshooting_ and read this documentation **fully!**
 - It is assumed that you already have a working `printer.cfg` and you already have your printer up and running Klipper.
-- Know what you're getting into by reading this documentation _fully!_
+- The [master](https://github.com/bassamanator/Sovol-SV06-firmware/tree/master) branch of this repo contains step by step instructions on how to get Klipper going.
+If you are a beginner, you might find those instructions useful.
+- Make sure your printer is in good physical condition, because print and travel speeds will be _a lot faster_ than they were before.
+Beginner's would be wise to go through the steps mentioned [here](https://github.com/bassamanator/everything-sovol-sv06/blob/main/initialsteps.md).
+Consider yourself warned.
-- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via a data USB cable.
+- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via a data USB cable. 💡 Most of the micro USB cables that you find at home are _unlikely_ to be data cables, and it's not possible to tell just by looking.
+- [Disable](https://github.com/bassamanator/everything-sovol-sv06/blob/main/howto.md#disable-usb-cable-5v-pin) the USB cable's 5V pin.
-- It is assumed that the username on the host device is `pi`.
+- It is also assumed that the username on the host device is `pi`.
 If that is not the case, you will have to manually edit `moonraker.conf` and `cfgs/misc-macros.cfg` and change any mentions of `/home/pi` to `/home/yourUserName`.
+- Your question has probably been answered already, but if it hasn't, please post in the [Discussion](https://github.com/bassamanator/Sovol-SV06-firmware/discussions) section.
 - I would recommend searching for the word `NOTE` in this repository.
 There are roughly half a dozen short points amongst the various files that you should be aware of if you're using this configuration.

 ## Installation Steps